Timur: Period of expansion

 Timur spent the next 35 years in various wars and expeditions.
 He not only consolidated his rule at home by the subjugation of his foes, but sought extension of territory by encroachments upon the lands of foreign potentates.
 His conquests to the west and northwest led him to the lands near the Caspian Sea and to the banks of the Ural and the Volga.
-Conquests in the south and south-West encompassed almost every province in Persia, including Baghdad, Karbala and Northern Iraq.
+Conquests in the south and southwest encompassed almost every province in Persia, including Baghdad, Karbala and Northern Iraq.

 One of the most formidable of Timur's opponents was another Mongol ruler, a descendant of Genghis Khan named Tokhtamysh.
 After having been a refugee in Timur's court, Tokhtamysh became ruler both of the eastern Kipchak and the Golden Horde.
 After his accession, he quarreled with Timur over the possession of Khwarizm and Azerbaijan.
-However, Timur still supported him against the Russians and in 1382 Tokhtamysh invaded the Muscovite dominion and burned Moscow.
+However, Timur still supported him against the Russians, and in 1382, Tokhtamysh invaded the Muscovite dominion and burned Moscow.

-Orthodox tradition states that later, in 1395 Timur, having reached the frontier of the Principality of Ryazan, had taken Elets and started advancing towards Moscow.
-Great Prince Vasily I of Moscow went with an army to Kolomna and halted at the banks of the Oka River.
+Russian Orthodox tradition states that later, in 1395, having reached the frontier of the Principality of Ryazan, Timur had taken Yelets and started advancing towards Moscow.
+Vasily I of Moscow went with an army to Kolomna and halted at the banks of the Oka River.
 The clergy brought the famed Theotokos of Vladimir icon from Vladimir to Moscow.
-Along the way people prayed kneeling: "O Mother of God, save the land of Russia!"
-Suddenly, Timur's armies retreated.
+Along the way people prayed kneeling: "O Mother of God, save the land of Russia!".
+Timur stopped his advance and withdrew from Russian territory, with the Russian chroniclers claiming that a vision of the Virgin defending Moscow, accompanied by a heavenly host, convinced him to turn back.
 In memory of this miraculous deliverance of the Russian land from Timur on 26 August, the all-Russian celebration in honor of the Meeting of the Vladimir Icon of the Most Holy Mother of God was established.